Trampolene (band): 2016–2017: Release of Swansea to Hornsey

 Trampolene's first gig of 2016 was at Brixton Jamm on 6 February.

 Download-only single "Tom Hardy" was This Feeling's Track of the Day on Gigslutz website 28 February 2016.

 Trampolene began a UK tour beginning in April 2016, with headline dates across the country throughout the year including KOKO, Nambucca and The Water Rats in London, plus venues across the UK including Manchester, Leeds, Sheffield, York, Swansea, Dundee, Preston, Plymouth and the John Peel Centre for Creative Arts in Stowmarket.
 They also played the Greenpeace stage at Glastonbury festival for the second year running, and headlined the Jack Rocks This Feeling stage at Leeds Festival.
 Other festival appearances included Y Not, Kendal Calling and Party in the Pines.

-During May 2016, Jack supported Peter Doherty on his "Eudaimonia" UK tour and also played guitar for him.
-Venues included Glasgow Barrowlands Ballroom, Manchester Albert Hall and two nights at London's Hackney Empire (where Wayne joined him to sing harmony).
+During May 2016, Jones supported Peter Doherty on his "Eudaimonia" UK tour and also played guitar for him.
+Venues included Glasgow Barrowlands Ballroom, Manchester's Albert Hall and two nights at London's Hackney Empire (where Wayne joined him to sing harmony).

 Single "The Gangway" was premiered on BBC Radio 1 by Huw Stephens on 29 June 2016, followed by John Kennedy on Radio X on 30 June and subsequently played on various radio stations.
 The song is featured on Pocket Album Four, which was released on 12 August 2016 and reached the top 20 in digital charts across Europe.

-7 September 2016 Jones was asked to perform "To Be a Libertine" and introduce The Libertines to the stage at their sell-out Unity Rocks charity show.
+On 7 September 2016, Jones was asked to perform "To Be a Libertine" and introduce the Libertines to the stage at their sell-out Unity Rocks charity show.

 Trampolene's "homecoming" show at The Scene Bar in Swansea on 30 September was reported in the South Wales Evening Post, particularly because a fan travelled from Japan to see them.

 Jones recorded an acoustic session for The Selector radio station of The British Council.

 "Divided Kingdom" was released as a single on 11 October 2016 and was This Feeling's Track of the Day on Gigslutz website, plus Track/Song of the Day on other online music magazines.
 It was premiered on BBC Radio One on the Annie Mac show, first played on Radio X by John Kennedy and on BBC Radio Wales by Adam Walton.
 The video was premiered on Gigwise website.

 Pocket Album Five was released on 25 November 2016.